-Describing himself as a 'recovering English teacher', Jon worked in education for twenty five years before becoming a full time author.
+Describing himself as a 'recovering English teacher', Jon worked in education for 25 years before becoming a full time author.
 He is passionate about literacy education, inclusion and spends a lot of time in schools across the land, delivering writing workshops and talks.

 Q&A with Jon Mayhew